klaeufer/cv/README.md

 Before the in

-- We fetch the bibliography data from the Zotero group URLs in `zotero-bibs.txt`.
+- We fetch the bibliography data from the Zotero group URLs in [zotero-bibs.txt](../../tree/main/data/zotero-bibs.txt).